engie-new-business/technicaldoc/RELAYER.md

 ### Send ETH to your Forwarder contract
 Because the forwarder will payback for the transaction fees it need to have ETH.

-On ropsten, we fund your forwarder with 0.05 ETH when it's deployed.
+On ropsten, we fund your forwarder with 0.01 ETH when it's deployed.
 When your credit is consumed you have to fund it by sending ETH to your Forwarder contract address.

 ### Create your relay message

-For the example we will call a smart-contract that simply add in an array the address of the caller.
+For the example we will call a smart-contract that simply add in an array the address of the account that signed the relay message.

 The contract is deployed at this address: [0xa8F87be466D1bDff91E6A8E44Be47bF767432638](https://ropsten.etherscan.io/address/0xa8f87be466d1bdff91e6a8e44be47bf767432638) on ropsten network.

-We will create a node project to generate create the relay message.
+We create a node project to generate create the relay message.

 ```bash
 npm init